Molly Toomey, MSW

 FAQ: privacy

 Privacy and protection of personal information is very important to me both personally and professionally.
 As mentioned: no reporting to health insurance companies or third parties.
 I follow GDPR data protection laws to ensure that sensitive information is protected, meaning that I use GDPR-compliant platforms for sharing and storing private health information, and you are made aware of the risks of communicating in other ways.
-I also try to minimize the use of electronic health record software to manage clients' personal information in order to minimize the risk of security breaches and keep your information out of companies' hands.
+I also try to minimize my electronic health records in order to minimize the risk of security breaches, and I use platforms that don't sell your data to companies.
 I keep paper progress notes.
-I do not use AI for anything counseling-related.
+I do not ever use AI in sessions or record them.What is GDPR?

-The video-conferencing and email platforms I use are encrypted and GDPR-compliant also, but there is always some risk to sharing sensitive information online.
+The video-conferencing and email platforms I use are encrypted and GDPR-compliant.

 FAQ: how to get started